 Before you train your listening comprehension, it is helpful to first decide on which kind of listening you will use:

-Listening for gist: You try to understand the main topic and/or key claim
+Listening for gist: you try to understand the main topic and/or key point

-Try to listen as actively as possible, as often as possible, by doing the following:
+Try to listen as actively and as often as possible by doing the following: